Sanchitp990/Programming_Languages/Web Development/frontend Developement/HTML/Chapter-00_HTML_Introduction/Chapter-00_HTML_Introduction.md

 ### Explanation of above html code

-- `<!DOCTYPE html>` : This is the document type declaration.
-It tells the browser that this is an HTML document.
+- `<!DOCTYPE html>` : This line declares the document type and version of HTML being used, in this case, HTML5.

-- `<html lang="en">` : This is the opening tag for the HTML document and `lang="en"` specifies the language of the document as English.
+- `<html lang="en">` : This line marks the beginning of the HTML document.
+The <html> tag defines the root element of the HTML document, and lang="en" specifies that the language used in the document is English.

-- `<head>` : This is the opening tag of the head section of the HTML document.
-The head section contains meta-information about the HTML document, such as its title, links to external stylesheets or scripts, and metadata.
+- `<head>` : The `<head>` tag contains meta-information about the HTML document, such as the title, character set, and viewport settings.
+It doesn't display any content directly on the webpage.

+- `<meta charset="UTF-8">` : This line specifies the character encoding for the document, in this case, UTF-8, which supports a wide range of characters from various languages.

+- `<meta name="viewport" content="width=device-width, initial-scale=1.0">` : This line sets the viewport properties for responsive web design.
+It ensures that the width of the viewport is equal to the device width, and the initial zoom level is set to 1.0.

-- `<title>Chapter - 00 | HTML Introduction</title>` : This is a title element.
-It defines the title of the HTML document, which appears in the browser's title bar or tab.
-In this case, the title is set to "Chapter - 00 | HTML Introduction".
+- `<title>Chapter - 00 | HTML Introduction</title>` : This line sets the title of the HTML document, which appears in the browser's title bar or tab.
+In this case, it's "Chapter - 00 | HTML Introduction".

-- `</head>` : This is the closing tag of the head section.
-It marks the end of the head section.
+- `</head>` : This line marks the end of the `<head>` section.

-- `<body>` : This is the opening tag of the body section of the HTML document.
-The body section contains the main content of the HTML document, such as text, images, links, and other elements.
+- `<body>` : The `<body>` tag defines the main content of the HTML document.
+All visible content that appears on the webpage is placed within the `<body>` tags.

-- `</body>` : This is the closing tag of the body section.
-It marks the end of the body section.
+- `</body>` : This line marks the end of the `<body>` section.

-- `</html>` : This is the closing tag of the HTML document.
-It marks the end of the HTML document.
+- `</html>` : This line marks the end of the HTML document.
+All HTML code must be placed between the opening `<html>` and closing `</html>` tags.

 ## History of HTML
 ### Who created HTML